A Comprehensive Framework for the Evaluation of Individual Treatment Rules From Observational Data: Inference

 When the ITR is new and has never been deployed, the way in which it will be implemented is unpredictable.
 Hence, the AIE and the MIG cannot be estimated from data alone.
 However, it can be interesting to study numerically how the AIE and MIG would vary under different stochastic implementation schemes as this can provide information about the appropriateness of future ITR deployment.
 In the \emph{new ITR situation}, it is possible to show that

 and

-(a proof is given in Appendix \ref{appendix:proof_aie}).
-Hence, given an estimate $\hat{\tau}$ of the ITE function (see \cite{Jacob2021} for a review of the available estimation methods), an estimate $\hat{\pi}$ of the propensity score and a numerical model of $\rho^\ast$ for a future stochastic implementation function, estimates of the AIE and the MIG are computable via
+(a proof is given in Appendix B).
+Hence, given an estimate $\hat{\tau}$ of the CATE function \citep[see Jacob][for a review of the available estimation methods]{Jacob2021}, an estimate $\hat{\pi}$ of the propensity score and a numerical model of $\rho^\ast$ for a future stochastic implementation function, estimates of the AIE and the MIG are computable via

 and

 Below, we propose, three schemes that model the form the stochastic implementation function may take in future deployment of the ITR:

 \begin{description} \item[$\bullet$] The random implementation scheme, where we model $\rho^\ast(\cdot)$ as